 A ‘ca-cough-phony’ surprises commuters to mark Lung Cancer Awareness Month

-Commuters on the London Underground were given a surprise wake-up call when an impromptu chorus broke out on the Jubilee line with a ‘coughing’ beat box to mark Lung Cancer Awareness Month.
+Commuters on the London Underground got a surprise wake-up call when an impromptu chorus broke out on the Jubilee line.
+Performers created a “coughing” beatbox rhythm to mark Lung Cancer Awareness Month.

-The throat-hacking performance, which received a lot of attention across social media, was carried out by Roy Castle Lung Cancer Foundation, Boehringer Ingelheim and the Beatbox Collective, to help raise awareness of a persistent cough as one of the main symptoms of lung cancer.
+The throat-hacking performance quickly gained attention across social media.
+The Roy Castle Lung Cancer Foundation, Boehringer Ingelheim, and the Beatbox Collective organised the stunt.
+Their goal was to highlight a persistent cough as one of the main symptoms of lung cancer.

 Lorraine Dallas, Director of Information and Support at Roy Castle Lung Cancer Foundation comments: